mposolda/misc/stocker/README.md

 P1

-- Implement CandlesDAO.
-Manually check that it works (maybe have commands for it)
+- Manually check that CandlesDAO currencies command works as expected

+- Implement CandlesDAO for stocks.
+Implement command for stocks.

-- Implement charts for currencies
+- Implement charts (and other info) for currencies

-- Implement charts for stocks
+- Implement charts (and other info) for stocks

 - Implement CandlesHistoryManager CZK methods

 - Implement charts for currencies and stocks regarding CZK

-- Refresh button: refresh current stock prices

 P2:

 - TODOS: others

-- Charts - trend of the stocks in portfolio